Overview

 When to see a doctor

-See your health care provider if self-care measures, such as ice and rest, don't improve symptoms.
-Seek immediate medical attention if one knee becomes red and feels warm to the touch compared with your other knee.
+See your healthcare professional if self-care measures, such as ice and rest, don't improve symptoms.
+Seek immediate medical attention if one knee has a change in skin color and feels warm to the touch compared with your other knee.
 This can be a sign of infection within the joint.

 Causes